Azure/ResourceModules/arm/Microsoft.Automation/automationAccounts/readme.md

     "value" : "Microsoft.KeyVault"
 },
 "encryptionUserAssignedIdentity": {
-    "value": "/subscriptions/<<subscriptionId>>/resourcegroups/validation-rg/providers/Microsoft.ManagedIdentity/userAssignedIdentities/adp-<<namePrefix>>-az-msi-x-001" // this identity needs to be one of the indentities defined in userAssignedIdentities section
+    "value": "/subscriptions/<<subscriptionId>>/resourcegroups/validation-rg/providers/Microsoft.ManagedIdentity/userAssignedIdentities/adp-<<namePrefix>>-az-msi-x-001" // this identity needs to be one of the identities defined in userAssignedIdentities section
 },
 "keyName" : {
         "value" : "keyEncryptionKey"